thompson-tomo/OpaDotNet.Compilation/README.md

 Use `OpaDotNet.Compilation.Cli` if you have `opa` CLI [tool](https://www.openpolicyagent.org/docs/latest/cli) installed or you need functionality besides compilation (running tests, syntax checking etc.).
 Suitable for web applications and/or applications running in Docker containers.
 See [README](./src/OpaDotNet.Compilation.Cli) for more details.

 Use `OpaDotNet.Compilation.Interop` if you need compilation only and want to avoid having external dependencies.
 Suitable for libraries, console application etc. See [README](./src/OpaDotNet.Compilation.Interop/README.md) for more details.

+For more information you can check the [guide](https://me-viper.github.io/OpaDotNet/articles/compilation/compilation.html).

 ### Cli